Shreyas1246783/Auto-Ai-Internship-Apllier/README.md

 📖 Overview
   1.Personal AI Internship Applier is a scalable automation workflow designed to eliminate repetitive manual effort in internship applications.
-  2.The system automatically:
-  3.Reads applicant data from Google Sheets 4.Generates professional email content using AI 5.Sends structured, ready-to-use emails via Gmail 6.This project demonstrates real-world integration of AI with workflow orchestration and API-based automation.
+  2.The system automatically Reads applicant data from Google Sheets 4.Generates professional email content using AI 5.Sends structured, ready-to-use emails via Gmail 6.This project demonstrates real-world integration of AI with workflow orchestration and API-based automation.